DC801/BM-Badge/README.md

 Examples:

-- `if entity "Entity Name" tickScript is scriptName then goto successScript`
+- `if entity "Entity Name" tick_script is scriptName then goto successScript`
-- `if entity "Entity Name" tickScript is not scriptName then goto successScript`
+- `if entity "Entity Name" tick_script is not scriptName then goto successScript`

 #### CHECK_ENTITY_TYPE